Oregon Passenger Rail Leadership Council

 Due to the overwhelming interest and the potential impact of this project on many jurisdictions, a Corridor Forum has been formed to engage potentially affected jurisdictions in the project.
 The Forum is composed of directors and elected representatives from cities and counties and other key agencies and stakeholders.
 The Forum will identify and explore broad-level issues, opportunities and viable options for balancing the broad range of interests in the corridor.
 Input from this group is provided to the Leadership Council.

 Community Advisory Groups

 Community Advisory Groups consider local issues and provide input to the Corridor Forum and Leadership Council.
-The purpose of these geographically based groups is to provide local stakeholders with an opportunity to identify issues that will help shape alignment options in their area of project.
-Community Advisory Groups are being held in the six major communities in the project study area:
+The purpose of these geographically based groups is to provide local stakeholders with an opportunity to identify issues that will help shape alignment options in their area of the project.
+Community Advisory Groups are active in the six major communities in the project study area:

 - Albany/ Corvallis

 - Rural project area focus group